City Baking Guide

 • Using sea-level bake times without earlier center checks.

-• Changing several major variables at once.
+• Changing several major variables at once and making the next batch impossible to read.

 Breckenridge High Altitude Baking Calculator